| how it all began |

 that I could adapt to a variety of pride flags.

-I designed 15 different pride flags in the
+I originally designed 15 different pride flags

 Back to top //